 UPDATE (MAY 14): Greenberg reached a plea deal with prosecutors today.
 CNN reports that he will plead guilty to six federal charges and cooperate with authorities to avoid further jail time.
 (He had faced up to 33 years in prison.)

 “The Greenberg plea documents released Friday paint the picture of a man gone wild — using popular cellphone apps to make contacts, paying thousands of dollars for sex with younger women, having drug-laced, multi-person rendezvous at hotels like an Embassy Suites, and repeatedly taking advantage of his public office’s power and financial coffers,” CNN writer Katelyn Polantz says.
-“The Orlando-based federal court revealed on Thursday that Greenberg was planning to plead guilty next week, but details weren’t initially available.”

 “In the plea agreement, Greenberg admitted to falsely accusing a Florida teacher of having sex with a student in 2019.
 Greenberg allegedly targeted the teacher after he filed paperwork to oppose Greenberg for county tax collector.”
 As part of his plea deal, Greenberg plans to admit in court that he introduced a minor “to other adult men, who engaged in commercial sex acts with the Minor in the Middle District of Florida,” according to the document filed Friday.

 Gaetz & Zalonka